Updated October 27, 2021

 Cyber criminals can use many tricks to infect someone’s computer:

 - Sending emails containing malicious URLs or attachments.
-Once someone clicks, the scammer can gain access to their deceive and try to ransom private information.
+Once someone clicks, the scammer can gain access to their device and try to ransom private information.
 This can force the fraud victim to pay to get the information returned.

 - Creating fake shopping websites.
 After a user enters their account or card information to make a purchase, the scammer will actually use that information for their own financial gain.